Seaside Park (Ventura): Public recreation

 The Omer Rains Bike Trail lies outside the fairgrounds fence running along the beach and river levee.
 Connecting the San Buenaventura State Beach to the south and Emma Wood State Beach to the north, the path is on the Pacific Coast Bicycle Route and also serves as an access point for California Coastal Trail.
 Surfing is popular here with its point break that produces distinctive waves.

+X Games

+X Games California 2023 (Summer) event finals which includes skateboarders, BMXers and Moto X riders were held at the fairgrounds in July 2023.
+Preparation included constructing a street arena for skateboarders and BMX athletes styled to look like a schoolyard with rails, benches and stairs; a skateboard and BMX park that looks like a California backyard, complete with a fire pit and a working hot tub; and massive mounds of dirt, sculpted into a high-air course for motocross riders.
+The return of skateboarder Tony Hawk was featured at the event.
+Ventura native and professional skateboarder Curren Caples performed in the men's elimination street event.

 History

 Eugene P. and Orpha Foster envisioned a miniature Golden Gate Park since John McLaren, the designer of that park, was a family friend.
 They donated the original 65 acre to the County of Ventura, adding another 14 acre later.
 They wanted a beautiful gateway to Ventura, where families could walk and picnic, play tennis, and enjoy family outings.